Help Save a Child from Malnutrition

 But the good news is, together we can reach and treat malnourished children.

-UNICEF is the world's largest provider of emergency food, we call it Plumpy’nut.
-It’s a peanut paste, full of vitamins and nutrients, that we give to children suffering from malnutrition.
+We call our therapeutic food, Plumpy’nut.
+It’s a peanut paste, full of vitamins and nutrients, and comes in a packet that we give to children suffering from malnutrition.

-One packet of Plumpy’Nut costs just 50 cents - about the same price as a piece of fruit in Aotearoa!
+One packet of Plumpy’Nut costs around 50 cents - about the same price as a piece of fruit in Aotearoa!

 3 packets of Plumpy’Nut a day, for around six weeks, can be all it takes to help a child survive malnutrition.
 That’s just $63 dollars to save a child from malnutrition.